 At 290 air miles southwest of Anchorage, Katmai National Park is one of Alaska’s most remote national parks.
-Katmai is a unique place which holds something for everyone in terms of an Alaska vacation.
-The park was originally formed to protect the volcanic area known as The Valley of 10,000 Smokes, which was forever changed by the eruption of the Novarupta Volcano in 1912.
-The eruption left a forty square mile ash deposit that is up to 700 feet deep in some areas.
-Today, the area is better known for its large population of Alaskan brown bears.
+Katmai is a unique place that holds something for everyone regarding an Alaska vacation.
+The park was initially formed to protect the volcanic area known as The Valley of 10,000 Smokes, which was forever changed by the eruption of the Novarupta Volcano in 1912.
+The explosion left some areas with a forty square mile ash deposit up to 700 feet deep.
+Today, the site is better known for its large population of Alaskan brown bears.
 The latest survey estimates there are 2000 bears in Katmai National Park.
-During July and September, brown bears often gather at Brooks Falls to feed on salmon swimming up river to their spawning grounds.
-Visitors from all over the world come to the Falls in hopes of viewing the bears in a classic Alaskan scene – feeding on salmon.
-Along the coastal regions bears can be viewed combing the beach for clams or digging grasses and roots.
+During July and September, brown bears often gather at Brooks Falls to feed on salmon swimming up the river to their spawning grounds.
+Visitors worldwide come to the Falls hoping to view the bears in a classic Alaskan scene – feeding on salmon.
+Along the coastal regions, bears can be viewed combing the beach for clams or digging grasses and roots.

-Bear viewing in the park at Brooks River Falls is a popular excursion in Katmai National Park.
+Bear viewing at Brooks River Falls is a popular excursion in Katmai National Park.
 Visitors fly into King Salmon on scheduled jet service and then by seaplane to Brooks Camp.
-Or by seaplane directly from Anchorage to Brooks where trails lead from the Ranger Station to the Brooks Falls platforms.
-After an easy, one mile walk on the trail to the viewing platforms, the bear viewing is excellent.
+Or by seaplane directly from Anchorage to Brooks, where trails lead from the Ranger Station to the Brooks Falls platforms.
+After an easy, one-mile walk on the path to the viewing platforms, the bear viewing is excellent.
 Alaska bear viewing tours at Brooks Camp are not guided, but rangers are in the area to give bear safety updates.
 Day visitors are provided 6-7 hours for exploring the area and bear viewing.
 Overnight guests have extended time to see the bear and experience the park, including the optional Valley of 10,000 Smokes trip.

 We offer two overnight accommodation options at Katmai National Park.
 The most well-known is Brooks Lodge, located at Brooks Camp.
-The lodge offers cabins with two sets of bunk beds, sink, shower, and toilet.
-Breakfast, lunch, and dinner is served buffet style at the main lodge.
-Viewing platforms at the lodge provide unique and safe bear observation.
+The lodge provides cabins with two bunk beds, a sink, a shower, and a toilet.
+Breakfast, lunch, and dinner are served buffet style at the main lodge.
+Viewing platforms at the lodge provides unique and safe bear observation.

 Katmai Wilderness Lodge is an overnight option located on the coast of Katmai National Park.
-Reached by air from Anchorage via Kodiak Island, it has 6 deluxe cabins each with private bath.
+Reached by air from Anchorage via Kodiak Island, it has six deluxe cabins, each with a private bath.
 Meals at the lodge and daily guided activities are included.
-The lodge is perfect for guests looking for creature comforts along with the ultimate brown bear viewing experience.
+The lodge is perfect for guests looking for creature comforts and the ultimate brown bear viewing experience.